dannyvelas/StarCommand/README.md

 The instructions will make it so that only non-root private-key logins are allowed in your server.
 Also, it will make your server automatically get updates.
 You will be sent an email when updates happen.
 These instructions will use "vpn" as the Ansible "host" name and IP address `10.20.30.40`.

-- If you use Gmail, you can't use your regular password.
-  - Go to your Google Account settings.
-  - Search for "App Passwords".
-  - Create one called "Ansible Server" and copy the 16-character code.
 - Update `./ansible/inventory.ini` so that under the `remote_vps` group, there is an entry for your new server:
   ```
   [remote_vps]